xavipedrals/intelEdisonGuide/README.md

 To use a specific version of Node run

 	$ nvm use <selected Node version>

+###Troubleshooting

+If you want to use a project created with angular fullstack you may have problems when exctracting "phantomJS", you can fix it by installing

+	$ apt-get install bzip2

+(NOT WORKING YET) If you have problems with xdg-open you can fix it by running

+	$ apt-get install xdg-utils

+Bower can give you problems when running it in root mode, I personally recommend to use it by running

+	$ bower install --allow-root

 ##Helpful commands
 To know how much space is available in you Edison run

 	$ df -h

+To know how much space is used by a directory run

+	$ du -hs

+To reboot the Intel Edison run

+	$ reboot

+To acces the Intel Edison by ssh run

+	$ ssh root@<EdisonIpDirection>